 Enter some sinister, technocratic boss figure – with a voice by Robert Duvall – and he forces her: the button is pushed, mission control sends the command, and our friendly, naive robot hero of off-planet landscape exploration, in the midst of a sad why are you doing this to me? weepy monologue, his AI-eyes wide and worried and scared of that darkness into which his circuits will go – overlooking the most beautiful canyon he’s discovered so far – suddenly he is no more.

-The rover’s little eye-lights fade.
+The rover’s eye-lights fade.
 Martian winds erase his tracks.
 Grown men wipe away tears before their wives can see them.

 The credits roll.